HHS/ASPR-ms-taskit/README.md

 [![GitHub contributors][contributors-shield]][contributors-url]

 # Translation And Serialization Toolkit
 A toolkit made to help with converting between input files and Java Objects.
-This will herein be reffered to as taskit.
+This will herein be reffered to as Taskit.

 ## What is Taskit?
 Taskit is a library that was created to faciliate converting from various input files into Java Objects.
 This is espcially useful for Simulation Models such as [GCM](https://github.com/HHS/ASPR-8).